ptnam0700/knowledge-base-chat-bot/ENV_SETUP.md

-# Environment Setup Guide for ElevateAI with LangChain/LangGraph
+# Environment Setup Guide for Thunderbolts with LangChain/LangGraph

 ## Quick Start